dewomser/Arduino-Mega-Towitek-Transponder/README.md

 # Arduino-Mega-Towitek-Transponder
-How to communicate with TWT 2021  and Arduino Mega und Micro Arduino Micro is in keyboard-mode
+How to communicate with TWT 2021  and Arduino Mega und Micro

+Arduino Micro is in keyboard-mode.

 Passwordsafe is Arduino.
-No Server needed
+No Server needed.